 Thank you for choosing to find out more about St Raphael’s Catholic Primary School South Hurstville.
 As principal of the school, I am passionate about providing a holistic education for every student.
 I value learning across all domains: academic, social, emotional, spiritual and physical.

 We hold true to the philosophy of “Know the Learner” and this informs all educational practices at the school.
 When you enrol your child at St Raphael’s, we make it our role to know your child, their strengths and areas to develop.
-Teaching practices are consistent across the school so that students know our expectations and can learn in a safe learning environment.
+The teaching staff is experienced and dedicated believing a growth mindset is vital for improvement and success.
+Teaching practices are consistent across the school so that students know the expectations and can learn in a safe learning environment.

 A short history of St Raphael’s Catholic Primary School